 These siren/public address units are designed to be heard primarily outdoors.
 However, many individuals can hear the sirens even if indoors.

 The pre-recorded and live public address announcements that will follow siren tones are prone to echoing among the buildings on campus.
 How well you will be able to understand the messages will depend on your location.
 All possible adjustments have been made to the system to improve clearness of the voice message.
 The Campus Safety Department is aware that in some areas of campus the messages can be difficult to understand.

-Activation of this system requires expressed permission of the Chief of Campus Safety or the Senior Director of Safety, Security and Environmental Compliance.
+Activation of this system requires expressed permission of the Chief of Campus Safety, Security and Environmental Compliance.